PSAT Testing Information

 Q. When/where is the PSAT test?

-- The PSAT will be administered to 11th grade students on October 29, 2020 at Chantilly HS during the school day.
-Check-in will begin at 7:45 am.
-Doors will close at 8:15am.
+- The PSAT will be administered to 10th and 11th grade students on Wednesday, October 13, 2021 at Chantilly HS during the school day beginning at 8:10am.

-- This day will be an asynchronous school day for all high school students.
-Students will be notified of their testing room assignment and door entrance assignment by email (fcpsschools.net accounts).
+- Students will be notified of their testing room assignment by email (fcpsschools.net accounts).
 Encourage your child to check for updates through their school email.

 Q. Do I have to register to take this test with College Board?